Vermont Association of Court Diversion Programs

 Learn more about Court Diversion »

-Learn more about TASP »
+Learn more about YSASP»

 The Civil DLS Diversion Program helps people regain their Vermont driver’s license while they pay off their fines and fees.
 Participants work with Diversion staff to develop a contract and payment plan.
 After the Vermont Judicial Bureau approves the contract – and other Department of Motor Vehicles requirements are met, the person’s driver’s license is re-instated.